Hobo Humpin' Slobo Babe

 "Hobo Humpin' Slobo Babe" is a song recorded by Swedish alternative rock band Whale, released in 1993 by Warner and East West Records as the debut single from the band's first album, We Care (1995).
 Written and produced by the band, the song received critical acclaim and achieved success particularly in Europe, reaching the top 10 in both Denmark and Norway, and the top 20 in Belgium, the Netherlands, and the UK, where it peaked at number 15.
 In the US, the single became a radio hit, after being played incessantly as an import by KROQ Los Angeles.
 However, it only charted on the Billboard Alternative Songs chart, peaking at number 24.
-The accompanying music video for "Hobo Humpin' Slobo Babe" was directed by Mark Pellington and was played frequently on MTV.
+The accompanying music video was directed by Mark Pellington and was played frequently on MTV.
 It also won an award at the first MTV Europe Music Award in 1994.

 Background and lyrics

 Bandmembers Gordon Cyrus and Henrik Schyffert met while working on a commercial and decided to collaborate on a music track.
 Schyffert recruited his then-girlfriend, Cia Berg, to perform vocals.
 They told Taylor Parkes from Melody Maker in 1995, "Sure, we formed the band more as an experiment than anything else.
 We went into the studio, made this single — we hadn't got any other songs and we'd never even thought about playing live — and suddenly people were telling us it was good, and they wanted to release it.
 'OK', we said.
-And suddenly we were getting reviews like yours [notoriously hyperbolic Parkes singles review proclaiming "Hobo" as cure for all known diseases, greatest record ever made by Swedes, etc]."
+And suddenly we were getting reviews like yours [notoriously hyperbolic Parkes singles review proclaiming "Hobo" as cure for all known diseases, greatest record ever made by Swedes, etc.]."

 "Hobo Humpin' Slobo Babe" was both written and produced by the band.
 When asked about the meaning of the title, Schyffert told Dave Jennings from the same publication, "I heard that 'slobo' was a nickname for Chelsea girls.
 'Hobo Humpin' Sloane Babe' would have been right.
 So there's a cute Swedish misunderstanding for you.
 We're the crappiest lyric writers in the world.
 We don't pretend to understand anything about it.
 But people have been getting too clever in this business.
 So we'll just be stupid."